pybnen/symusic/README.md

 ### Run tests

-In order to run the provided tests, the following commands have to be executed at the base directory of the repository.
+In order to run the provided tests, the following commands have to be executed at the base directory of the repository:

 ```bash
 # install symusic, to make the package available to the tests